Strings

 Also, there are different versions of the generic packages Integer_IO

-and Float_IO
+and Float_IO:

 Scalar Type |